-Council plays a pivotal role as a leading partner with our community to achieve our city's vision of being a vibrant, contemporary, and cosmopolitan City by continuously improving how we enable creativity and cultural activities to be presented and supported.
+Council plays a pivotal role as a leading partner with our community to achieve our city's vision to be a vibrant, contemporary, and cosmopolitan city by continuously improving how we enable creativity and cultural activities to be presented and supported.

-STRATEGY ACTION # ACTION TIMEFRAME RESOURCES TEAMS/LEAD Capital Deliver new planned facilities 68 Construct and open Windale Hub Year One Capital Executive/CouncilLibraries Leaders 69 Continue to work with the Internal PCG on the development of the new Morisset Community Centre Year One - Feasibility Year Four - Drawing and design Capital, grants • Executive/Council Investigate service alternatives across single use branches 70 Investigate alternative service at Speers Point Library Year Two Operational • Executive/Council Innovation Implement new outreach and home delivery services and outreach options 71 Implement new kiosks across the service that will be included in Council and community events Year One and ongoing Operational Outreach Capital 72 Implement volunteer home delivery, digital mentor and revised outreach program Year One a nd on going Operational • Outreach 73 Pilot 'My Little Library' program for preschools Year One and ongoing Operational Outreach Innovation Increase membership 74 Launch membership/user referral program to encourage members to introduce friends and family to the library Year One and ongoing Operational MarketingLifelong LearningCultural experiences Strategic Review low-performing libraries for reuse, multi-use, or closure 75 Review and present options and recommendations for consultation with Council and the community, including: 1.
-Identify negative trends 2.
+STRATEGY ACTION# ACTION TIMEFRAME RESOURCES TEAMS/LEAD Capital Deliver new planned facilities 68 Construct and open Windale Hub Year One Capital Executive/CouncilLibraries Leaders 69 Continue to work with the Internal PCG on the development of the new Morisset Community Centre Year One - Feasibility Year Four - Drawing and design Capital, grants Executive/Council Investigate service alternatives across single use branches 70 Investigate alternative service at Speers Point Library Year Two Operational • Executive/Council Innovation Implement new outreach and home delivery services and outreach options 71 Implement new kiosks across the service that will be included in Council and community events Year One and ongoing Operational • Outreach Capital 72 Implement volunteer home delivery, digital mentor and revised outreach program Year One and ongoing Operational • Outreach 73 Pilot 'My Little Library' program for preschools Year One and ongoing Operational • Outreach Innovation Increase membership 74 Membership referral program - include Outreach team Year One and ongoing Operational MarketingOutreachLifelong LearningCultural experiences Strategic Review under-used libraries for reuse, multi-use, or closure 75 Review and present options and recommendations for consultation with Council and the community, including: 1.
+Identify usage trends 2.
 Alternatives for members 3.
 Delivery and access models 4.
-Relocation 5.
+Relocation options 5.
 Attendance and loans 6.
 Changes in demographics and use 7.
 Usage times and access Year One - Aligned with the opening of Windale.
 Year Three - Aligned with the renewal of Cardiff lease.
-Year Three - In line with the expansion of self-access hours across all services Leadership Team Executive/Council
+Year Three - In line with the expansion of self-access hours across all services • Leadership Team • Executive/Council